-- Under the law of England and Wales, an individual's domicile is the country considered to be their permanent home, even though they may be resident in another country.
-Every person is born with a domicile of origin, which is normally that of their father at the date of their birth.
-The fact that a person does not live in the country he or she regards as his or her permanent home for many years does not preclude him or her from being domiciled there under English and Welsh law, provided he or she has not formed an intention to make any other country his or her permanent home. - A person may, however, acquire a domicile of choice that displaces his or her domicile of origin by moving from one country of residence to another and living there with the intention to remain in the new location permanently or indefinitely.
-The onus of proving a change of domicile is on the person asserting the change and the burden of proof when the assertion is the loss of a domicile of origin is onerous. - From 6 April 2017, under the new non-domicile rules, an individual with a non-UK domicile of origin will be deemed domiciled in the UK once he or she has been resident in the UK in at least 15 out of the previous 20 tax years.
-Where an individual has claimed "split-year" treatment (e.g., when moving to or leaving the UK partway through a tax year), this will count as years of residence for this purpose.
-Individuals born in the UK with a UK domicile of origin (Returning Doms) will be deemed domiciled in the UK for any tax year in which they are UK resident, and will be within the scope of UK IHT if they were UK resident in one of the two prior tax years.
-In addition, a person who is domiciled or has become deemed domiciled in the UK, but leaves to reside permanently elsewhere, or otherwise acquires a non-UK domicile of choice, will continue to be deemed to be domiciled in the UK for three calendar years thereafter. - When one spouse is UK domiciled and the other is non-UK domiciled, there is a lifetime limit of the prevailing nil-rate band (currently GBP325,000) on the property that can be passed to the non-UK-domiciled spouse under the spouse exemption.
-From 6 April 2013, the non-UK-domiciled spouse can elect to be treated as UK domiciled for the purpose of IHT.
-This would allow an unlimited exemption for transfers of property between spouses, but would bring the whole estate of the non-UK-domiciled spouse into the UK inheritance tax net.
-An election of this type should relate only to inheritance tax and should not have an impact on their domicile for other purposes (so it would not, for example, prevent them from claiming the remittance basis).
+- Under the law of England and Wales, an individual is domiciled in the country considered to be their permanent home, even though they may be resident in another country.
+Every person is born with a domicile of origin, which is normally the permanent home of their father at the date of their birth.
+The fact that a person may not live in the country he or she regards as his or her permanent home for many years does not preclude him or her from being domiciled there, provided he or she has not formed an intention to make any other country his or her permanent home. - A person may, however, acquire a domicile of choice that displaces his or her domicile of origin by moving from one country of residence to another and living there with the intention to remain in the new location permanently or indefinitely.
+The onus of proving a change of domicile is on the person asserting the change, and when the assertion is the loss of a domicile of origin, the burden of proof is onerous. - Since 6 April 2017, an individual with a non-UK domicile of origin is deemed domiciled in the UK once he or she has been resident in the UK in at least 15 out of the previous 20 tax years.
+Where an individual has claimed "split-year" treatment (e.g., when moving to or leaving the UK partway through a tax year), the split years will count as years of residence for this purpose.
+Individuals born in the UK with a UK domicile of origin (returning doms) will be deemed domiciled in the UK for any tax year in which they are UK resident, and will be within the scope of IHT if they were UK resident in one of the two prior tax years.
+In addition, a person who is domiciled or has become deemed domiciled in the UK, but leaves to reside permanently elsewhere, or otherwise acquires a non-UK domicile of choice, will continue to be deemed to be domiciled in the UK for three calendar years thereafter.

+When one spouse is UK domiciled and the other is non-UK domiciled, there is a lifetime limit of the prevailing nil-rate band (currently GBP325,000) on the assets that can be passed to the non-UK-domiciled spouse under the spouse exemption.
+However, the non-UK-domiciled spouse can elect to be treated as UK domiciled for the purpose of IHT.
+This allows an unlimited exemption for transfers of property between spouses, but brings the whole estate of the non-UK-domiciled spouse within the scope of IHT.
+An election of this type relates only to IHT; it does not have an impact on the individual's domicile for other purposes (so it would not, for example, prevent him or her from claiming the remittance basis).
 The election may be made either during lifetime or on death (by the personal representatives of the decedent's estate).
-While the election is defined as being irrevocable, there are circumstances under which the election, while not revoked, will nevertheless cease to be effective.
+While the election is irrevocable, there are circumstances under which the election, while not revoked, will nevertheless cease to be effective.
 This occurs once the person making the election ceases to be UK tax resident for four consecutive tax years.